sujit5656/Event-Management-System-Sujit/README.md

 GO
 ```

-Reate the same task for create all tables
+Repeate the same task for create all tables

 Final OUTPUT